syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 # Customization in Xamarin Button (SfButton)

-The button control supports to customize the border color, image width, corner radius, background color, and more.
+The [Xamarin Button](https://www.syncfusion.com/xamarin-ui-controls/xamarin-button) control supports to customize the border color, image width, corner radius, background color, and more.
 The button control can be customized using the following properties:

 ## Text Customization